kl4mm/query/README.md

 let mut query = sqlx::query_as(&sql);

 // This macro binds args to the query.
-You need to pass it an error to map to since it uses ?
+You need to pass it an error to map to since it will propogate
-// inside when converting the types.
+// any type parsing errors.
 You should include every field from the allowed array. sqlx_bind!(
     args => query,
     error: Either::Right(ParseError),